t-d-k/LibreCrypt/docs/FAQ.md

 <a name="mem_pass"></a>
 *Q: How do I memorise a long enough keyphrase?*

-*A:* 	There are 3 techniques that work:
+*A:* 	There are three techniques that work:

 * Use [mnemonics](http://www.academictips.org/memory/index.html)
 * Write it down